Skip to main content

 The Endocrine System the Master Regulator

-Your functions as the body’s primary communication network, using hormones as chemical messengers to regulate everything from metabolism and mood to growth and tissue function.
+Your endocrine system functions as the body’s primary communication network, using hormones as chemical messengers to regulate everything from metabolism and mood to growth and tissue function.
 The hair follicle is a key target of this communication system, equipped with receptors for a wide array of hormones.

 When the endocrine system is in balance, it sends signals that promote a healthy, robust hair growth cycle.
 When imbalances occur, due to factors like chronic stress, metabolic dysfunction, or life stages such as perimenopause, the signals sent to the follicles can become disruptive.